Old and abandoned, the Welland Canal’s Lock 18 passes above a notorious haunt for Niagara.

 Is the Blue Ghost Tunnel haunted? – –

-If you believe tragedy creates ghosts, then this ranks low.
-One train accident with one death in over 140 years.
-And only 40 years of actual, part-time use.
+Also if you believe tragedy creates ghosts then it ranks low.
+One train accident with one death in over 140 years in a large space, and only 40 years of actual, part-time use.

-Many legitimate ghost hunters would run for the hills before hearing about all the dangers.
-Sadly, it’s now just a place for vandalism, partying and scaring girls.
+I wish we could know more.
+Sadly many legitimate ghost hunters run for the hills when hearing about the dangers.
+It’s now a place for vandalism and partying.

 Valued History – –